TxnLab/use-wallet/README.md

 })
 ```

-Since it requires the unique `projectId`, the WalletConnect provider is not initialized by default.
-This is a change from v1.
-If you want to support WalletConnect, it must be added to the `providers` array.

-See [Migrating to WalletConnect 2.0](#migrating-to-walletconnect-20) below for more information.
+**IMPORTANT:** Only wallets that have been upgraded to support WalletConnect 2.0 will be able to connect to your app with this provider.

 ### "Module not found" errors in Next.js 13